Real Toric Varieties: Interactions between their Geometry and their Topology: Toric Real Structures

 \begin{proof} Let us first note that the category of schemes over a base scheme $S$ admits all inductive limits whose gluing maps are open immersions (this is, in a way, how schemes are defined within locally ringed spaces).
 In this framework, one can write:

-where $U_c$ denotes the $T_\C$-invariant affine open subset of $X_\C$ defined by the cone $c$, cf. (\ref{eq:bij_aff_cone_C}).
+where $U_c$ denotes the $T_\C$-invariant affine open subset of $X_\C$ defined by the cone $c$, \textit{cf.} (\ref{eq:bij_aff_cone_C}).
 Every open set $U_c$ admits a quotient.
-Since $G$ is linear, it is given by the subring of invariants, cf. Definition~1.3 in \cite{Mumford:1965aa}:
+Since $G$ is linear, it is given by the subring of invariants, \textit{cf.} \cite[Definition~1.3]{Mumford:1965aa}: